profix898/RouteNav.Avalonia/README.md

 **RouteNav.Avalonia** also supports navigation with modal dialogs (and message dialogs).

 ### Usage
-During initialization all `Page`s are registered with the DI container of the navigation system (or directly with a custom DI container):
+During initialization all `Page`s are registered with the DI container of the navigation system (or manually with a custom DI container):
 ```CSharp
 Navigation.UIPlatform.RegisterPage<Page1>();
 ```